 NOTE: This minimizes foreign odors being impregnated onto the pups, thereby improving the chances of mothers accepting their pups back into cages after the procedure.

-Put the Petri dish into a clean transport cage and place the cage in a carboy transport cage to protect pups from direct light and noise.
-Cover the transport cage with a cover pad to avoid exposure of animals to the environment while in transit to the irradiation room.
+Put the Petri dish into a clean transport cage and place the cage in a clean mouse microisolator cage to protect pups from the environment.
+Cover the transport cage with a cover pad to avoid exposure of animals to external light while in transit to the irradiation room.

 Irradiate pups with 100 cGy whole body irradiation (WBI) by exposure to a 137 Cs source.
 Clean the interior of the irradiator with disinfectant solution, place mice in the irradiator, and turn on the turntable so that all pups are irradiated homogeneously.
 Close the irradiator and press the power switch to initiate the irradiation process.
 Wait until the irradiation time is completed and immediately remove the mice.